Errol Barrow: Personal life

 Errol Barrow was a son of the Rev. Reginald Grant Barrow (1889–1980) and Ruth Albertha O'Neal (maiden; 1884–1939).
 His sister, Dame Nita Barrow, also became a social activist, humanitarian leader and later Governor General of Barbados.
 He had three other siblings, and two half-siblings from his father's second marriage.

 Errol Barrow married Carolyn Marie Plaskett, the daughter of a prominent American Baptist minister in Orange, NJ, on 18 November 1945.
-Their union produced two children: Lesley (1949–2008) and David (b.
-1953).
+Their union produced two children: Lesley (1949–2008) and David (born 1953).
 Despite their eventual estrangement the couple never divorced.

-In the late 1950s his relationship with union activist Thelma Padmore produced a son Eric (b.
-1960).
+In the late 1950s, his relationship with union activist Thelma Padmore produced a son Eric (born 1960).

-In her autobiography the American singer Nina Simone claimed to have had an affair with Barrow (whose first name she misspells) during the brief period that she lived in Barbados.
+In her autobiography, the American singer Nina Simone claimed to have had an affair with Barrow (whose first name she misspells) during the brief period that she lived in Barbados.

 During the last thirteen years of his life until his death, Barrow lived with socialite Jeanine Leemans.